A+| A| A-|

 RELATED PARTY TRANSACTIONS

 All related party transactions are entered on arm's length basis, in the ordinary course of business and are in compliance with the applicable provisions of the Companies Act, 2013.
-There are no materially significant related party transactions made by the Company with Promoters, Directors, Key Managerial Personnel or other designated persons which may have a potential conflict with the interest of the Company at large.
-In terms of Section 134 of the Act read with Rule 8 of the Companies (Accounts) Rules, 2014, the particulars of the material contract or arrangement entered into by the Company with related parties as referred to in section 188 in form AOC-2 is attached as Annexure - 2 of this report.
-However, the details of the transactions with the Related Party are provided in the Company's financial statements in accordance with the Accounting Standards.
+There are no materially significant related party transactions made by the Company with Promoters, Directors, Key Managerial Personnel or other Designated Persons which may have a potential conflict with the interest of the Company at large.
+In terms of Section 134 of the Act read with Rule 8 of the Companies (Accounts) Rules, 2014, the particulars of the material contract or arrangement entered into by the Company with related parties as referred to in Section 188 in form AOC-2 is attached as Annexure-2 of this report.
+However, the details of the transactions with the Related Party are provided in the Company's financial statements in accordance with the Indian Accounting Standards.

 All Related Party Transactions are presented to the Audit Committee and the Board.
 Omnibus approval is obtained for the transactions which are foreseen and repetitive in nature.
 A statement of all related party transactions is presented before the Audit Committee on a quarterly basis, specifying the nature, value and terms and conditions of the transactions.